Boris Pasternak

 Life

 Boris Pasternak grew up in Moscow.
 His father was an artist and professor, his mother a concert pianist.
-He initially decided to become a composer, but eventually abandoned music to study philosophy in Germany.
+Pasternak initially decided to become a composer, but eventually abandoned music to study philosophy in Germany.
 He later returned to Moscow, became an author, and in 1936 moved into his dacha in Peredelkino, southwest of Moscow.
-When it was announced that Boris Pasternak had been awarded the 1958 Nobel Prize, he was forced to decline it at the behest of Soviet authorities, who had banned Doctor Zhivago.
-Boris Pasternak was married with two sons.
+When it was announced that Boris Pasternak had been awarded the 1958 Nobel Prize, he was forced to decline it at the behest of Soviet authorities, who had banned his novel Doctor Zhivago.
+Pasternak was married with two sons.

 Work